SalMod91/da_salvino/TESTING.md

 | Ingredient Page | Click on Staff Portal Links | Correctly routes the user to the associated page chosen |✅|
 </details>

-### Validator Testing:
+### Python Validator Testing:
 <details>
 <summary>Click to expand</summary>

 The modules have been tested and reviewed using the Code Institute's linter.<br>

-There is one line in staff_portal - views.py and users - middleware that exceed the recommended 79 characters.<br>
+There is one line in staff_portal - views.py and users - middleware.py that exceed the recommended 79 characters.<br>
 The code works regardless but breaking these specific lines into multiple lines exceeds my current capabilities.

 | **TEST** | **ACTION** | **EXPECTATION** | **RESULT** |